 Build your trading muscle with no added pressure of the market.
 Explore TradingSim For Free »

-Second Requirement - Develop at the End of a Bearish Move
+2nd Requirement – Formation at the End of a Bearish Move

 This requirement is a bit more subjective and tougher to identify.
 You essentially need to identify weakness in a stock and then the three white soldiers show up to the rescue.

-This can be after a clear bear trend down or after a stock retreats to the bottom of a trading range.
+This can occur after a clear bear trend down or after a stock retreats to the bottom of a trading range.

 Three White Soldiers Chart – Example 1

-In the first chart example, I am reviewing SBAC.
-One of the first interesting points is that the stock has a move on the open and then immediately rolls over.
+In the first chart example, we’re reviewing the symbol SBAC.
+One of the first interesting points is that the stock has a sharp move upward at the open and then immediately rolls over.

-The one issue with the setup is the volume.
+The one issue with this particular setup is the volume.
 As we stated earlier, the volume must accompany the setup in order for the signal to carry real weight.

-The light volume in the three white soldier pattern for SBAC did not ruin the trade as the stock was able to make a run for the daily highs.
+The light volume in the Three White Soldiers pattern for SBAC did not ruin the trade as the stock was able to make a run for the daily highs.

 Three White Soldiers Chart – Example 2